reframe-hpc/reframe/docs/tutorial_advanced.rst

 Sometimes a test needs to pass additional job scheduler options to the automatically generated job script.
 This is fairly easy to achieve with ReFrame.
 In the following test we want to test whether the ``--mem`` option of Slurm works as expected.
-We compiled and run a program that consumes all the available memory of the node, but we want to restrict the available memory with the ``--mem`` option.
+We compiled and ran a program that consumes all the available memory of the node, but we want to restrict the available memory with the ``--mem`` option.
 Here is the test:

 .. literalinclude:: ../tutorials/advanced/jobopts/eatmemory.py